phreis/flexible-approval/README.md

 <figure>
 <img src="public/images/screen_formAction.png" width="400" >
-  <figcaption>Except from the START node, every node has to be associated with one parent.
-In this case, we want the ACTION node to be associated with the START node, therefor we will have to enter its node number in the configuration.
+  <figcaption>Except for the START node, every node has to be associated with one parent.
+In this case, we want the ACTION node to be associated with the START node, so we will have to enter its node number in the configuration.
 In this example: 13. </figcaption>
 </figure>

 ### Create an EVENT node

 <figure>
 <img src="public/images/screen_formEvent.png" width="130" >
-  <figcaption>An EVENT is basically a notification sent to the Applicant, with information concerning the ongoing workflow.
-In this exapmle, we want the EVENT to get executed, when the previous ACTION is rejected.
-Therefore we have to set 'on action Result' as 'rejected'. </figcaption>
+  <figcaption>An EVENT is essentially a notification sent to the applicant with information about the ongoing workflow.
+In this example, we want the EVENT to be executed when the previous ACTION is rejected.
+Therefore, we have to set 'on action Result' to 'rejected </figcaption>
 </figure>

 ### Create a COND node

 <figure>
 <img src="public/images/screen_formCond.png" width="130" >
   <figcaption>The COND node implements a filter function.
-In this example we want to distigunish if the requested time of leave is more than 21 day.
-If so, an additional approvement by the head of department is neccessary.
-Otherwise the request will be accepted an the Applicant gets informed.</figcaption>
+In this example, we want to distinguish if the requested time of leave is more than 21 days.
+If so, additional approval by the Head of Department is necessary.
+Otherwise, the request will be accepted, and the applicant gets informed.</figcaption>
 </figure>

 ### Create a TER node